Prescriptions Information

 Hospital Prescriptions

-• Do not bring to the surgery and ask us to convert to a practice prescription – some hospital medications are not licensed to be prescribed in general practice.
+- Do not bring to the surgery and expect us to convert to a practice prescription – some hospital medications are not licensed to be prescribed in general practice.
+We may be able to convert some but they will be done via the 3 day repeat prescription process.

 Private Prescriptions